 Please contact your dedicated IS Advisor to learn more about eligibility requirements for part-time enrollment:

 Initial Difficulties with the English Language, Reading Requirements, or Teaching Methods

-In the first semester of study in the United States, a student may be authorized to reduce one course if they are experiencing difficulties with the English language, with reading requirements, or is unfamiliar with American teaching methods.
-Written justification is required from the course instructor and the Dean/Program Director.
+In the first semester of study in the United States, a student may be authorized to reduce one course if they are experiencing difficulties with the English language, with reading requirements, or with American teaching methods.
+Written justification addressed to OGS is required from the course instructor and the Dean/Program Director.

 Completing Program in the Current Term